Cookie consent with an EU-first home-field advantage.

 - • Keep the cookie policy accurate for the vendors and cookies actually used on the site.

-These are the practical questions that usually come up before rollout.
+These are the practical questions that usually show up before purchase, procurement, or launch.

 Does Cookiezy keep non-essential cookies blocked before consent?